cameronleger/neural-style-gui/README.md

 * Overhauled Parameters
   * All number-based Parameters can be adjusted while Chaining
   * All Parameters can be reset to their default
+* Wrapping-Grid of Images instead of a List
 * Support for changing the working directory (was unique-temporary for each launch)
+* Preview of Initialization Image
+* Middle-Clicking a Style/Content Image will open it in a Tab
+* Right-Clicking a Style/Content Image will set it as the Initialization Image
+* Large performance improvements when loading Styles
+* Fixed a bug with Output-related Buttons loading Styles improperly
 * Layout Tweaks
 ### 1.2.1
 * Fixed an issue where 'nvidia-smi' was not available